p6-pdf/LibGnuPDF-p6/README.md

 -- LibGnuPDF -  low level bindings to the GnuPDF Library.
 -- LibGnuPDF::Filter - implements a set of filter classess, compatible with PDF::Storage::Filter from the PDF::Tools distrivution
 -- LibGnuPDF::Crypt - implements encryption and decryption objects, compatible with PDF::Storage::Crypt
--- LibGnuPDF::Dict - binds Perl6 dictionaries to GnuPDF hashes
+-- LibGnuPDF::Tie - binds Perl6 data to GnuPDF data objects (arrays, hashes etc)

 At this stage, this module concentrates on exposing Stream Filter and Encryption functionality the aim of boosting PDF-tools performance.